ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 The concrete generation of LogisticsObject URI and thus the design of an unique URI structure is up to each ONE Record API implementer.

-### Company Identifier
+### Organization Identifier

-In ONE Record, a Company Identifier is a URI that points to a [Company](https://onerecord.iata.org/cargo#Company) Logistics Object and uniquely identifies a company in its data exchanges with other companies that uses ONE Record.
-As shown below, this Company Identifier URI CAN share the same structure as a Logistics Object Identifier:
+In ONE Record, a Organization Identifier is a URI that points to a data object that inherits from [Organization](https://onerecord.iata.org/cargo#Organization).
+Therefore, this data object CAN be a [Company](https://onerecord.iata.org/cargo#Company), a [Carrier](https://onerecord.iata.org/cargo#Carrier), or a [PublicAuthority](https://onerecord.iata.org/cargo#PublicAuthority).
+It MUST uniquely identifies an organization in its data exchanges with other organizations that use ONE Record.
+As shown below, this Organization Identifier URI CAN share the same structure as a Logistics Object Identifier:

 **Examples:**
 ```